 F-22 Raptor F119-PW-100 Engine

 The F-22 incorporates a pair of new, higher thrust-to-weight engines, the Pratt & Whitney F119-PW-100, which is designed for efficient supersonic operation without afterburner (called supercruise), and with increased durability over current engines.
-Advanced technologies incorporated in the F119 include integrated flight-propulsion controls and two-dimensional, thrust-vectoring engine nozzles, which will give the F-22 unprecedented aircraft maneuverability.
+Advanced technologies incorporated in the F119 include integrated flight-propulsion controls and two-dimensional, thrust-vectoring engine nozzles, which give the F-22 unprecedented aircraft maneuverability.
 Development of the F119 was conducted at Pratt & Whitney's West Palm Beach, FL, facility, while production takes place at the company's factories in Middletown, CT.
 Pratt & Whitney built 27 flightworthy engines during EMD.

 Designed for efficient supersonic operation without afterburner use and with increased durability over today's engines, the F119 is a very high thrust-to-weight ratio engine.
 Advanced technologies in the F119 include integrated flight-propulsion controls and two-dimensional, thrust-vectoring engine nozzles.
 The F119 incorporates technology advances developed and verified in joint U.S. Air Force/Pratt &Whitney research programs and for other advanced fighter engines.
 It was designed using the "integrated product development" approach to ensure a balance between performance, safety and reliability, maintainability and low life-cycle cost.
 In addition, it has significantly fewer and more durable components than previous fighter engines.